Skip to content

 2. Client credentials (grant_type: client_credentials) – machine-to-machine authentication.

-3. Pre-issued tokens (no grant_type) – tokens are acquired externally and supplied to the client.
+3. External token (grant_type: external_token) – tokens are acquired externally and supplied to the client.

-Create a YAML configuration file containing the following OAuth 2.0 details required by the client:
+Create a YAML configuration file containing the OAuth 2.0 details required by the client.
+The fields you need to populate depend on the grant type you use:

 # --- Required ---